 Electronic assessment of the income tax

-Norwegian tax authorities aim towards making the tax system fully electronical.
-In recent years, there has been a shift from personal service and management to electronical crosschecking of tax returns.
-Any discrepancies between information in your tax return and information held by the tax authorities, may be detected by electronical crosschecks.
+Norwegian tax authorities aim towards making the tax system fully electronic.
+In recent years, there has been a shift from personal service and management to electronic crosschecking of tax returns.
+Self assessment has been introduced and the tax payer has the responsibility of determine the correct payable tax.
+Any discrepancies between information in your tax return and information held by the tax authorities, may be detected by electronic crosschecks.